alexginzburg/git-ticket/README.md

 ```

 Merges are conflict-free by construction (an append-only event log, unioned via a `cat_sort_uniq`-equivalent merge) — concurrent edits from different people never produce a real git merge conflict.
 If a push briefly loses a race with another sync, `git ticket sync` retries a bounded number of times; if it still fails, just run it again.

+`sync` authenticates against the remote the same way `git push`/`fetch` do (SSH agent, then your git credential helper, then libgit2's default) — no separate login step.
+It reports what it actually did, e.g. `synced: 2 ref(s) pushed, 0 ticket note(s) merged, 0 review note(s) merged` — a run that only pushed your own changes (nothing new to merge in) is expected to show `0` merged and isn't a sign that sync did nothing.

 Everyone on the team needs `git-ticket` installed locally (same `cargo install` step above) — the tool itself isn't distributed through the repo, only the ticket/review *data* is.